loning/universe/articles/README.md

 ### Coming Soon

-We will continue to expand this series, exploring applications of Quantum-Classical Dualism in success, dreams, love, death, simulated reality, and more.
+We will continue to expand this series, exploring applications of Quantum-Classical Dualism in education, relationships, environment, technology, and more.
 Check back regularly for updates!